 Some other key components often included in CEL courses and co-curricular programs could also include:

-• Length of engagement.
-Some students may work on one project over the course of several weeks or even throughout multiple terms, while other CEL students might participate in a variety of CEL experiences within a course or co-curricular program.
+Length of engagement.
+Some CEL students may work on one project over the course of several weeks or even throughout multiple terms while others might participate in a variety of CEL experiences within a course or co-curricular program.
 Length of engagement time is often a primary measure, and sometimes requirement, of CEL courses and programs.

-• Impact and benefit to community partners.
-Short-term engagements can assist grassroots organizations with tasks like mailings, facility upkeep, and event support, enhancing their efficiency and visibility, while long-term engagements might contribute to organizational capacity building, workforce development, and fundraising efforts.
+Impact and benefit to community partners.
+Short-term engagements can assist grassroots organizations with tasks like mailings, facility upkeep, and event support, all of which enhance their efficiency and visibility.
+In contrast, long-term engagements might contribute to organizational capacity building, workforce development, and fundraising efforts.

 Why CEL?

 For decades, PSU students, faculty, and staff have utilized CEL to augment student success.
 Students can benefit from CEL pedagogies that make direct connections between course content and their academic, professional, and other personal interests.
-The impact of CEL extends beyond individual courses or academic years, influencing alumni well into their professional and civic lives.
-When CEL utilizes a social justice orientation, it can be aligned with PSU’s ongoing commitment to and pursuit of racial justice, equity, and environmental sustainability
+The impact of CEL extends beyond individual courses or academic years and influences alumni well into their professional and civic lives.
+When CEL utilizes a social justice orientation, it can be aligned with PSU’s ongoing commitment to and pursuit of racial justice, equity, and environmental sustainability.

-Lastly, as a public institution funded to meet the interests and needs of the Portland area, the State of Oregon & the wider community, CEL is an accountability mechanism for the funding and other public supports we receive.
+Lastly, as a public institution funded to meet the interests and needs of the Portland area, the State of Oregon, and the wider community, CEL is an accountability mechanism for the funding and other public supports we receive.

 How does CEL happen at PSU?